With eye on investors, Saudi Arabia plans training for judges

-RIYADH (Reuters) - Saudi Arabia said on Tuesday it would set up training centers for its judges, overriding resistance from religious conservatives in a move that should accelerate judicial reforms in the kingdom.
+RIYADH, Feb 25 (Reuters) - Saudi Arabia said on Tuesday it would set up training centres for its judges, overriding resistance from religious conservatives in a move that should accelerate judicial reforms in the kingdom.

 Changes to the legal system are seen by analysts as crucial for wider social and economic reforms aimed at reconciling Saudi Arabia’s ultra-conservative traditions with the demands of a young population and modern economy.